 The Master Aging Plan will help ensure New Hanover County has a comprehensive and coordinated approach that supports and fosters lifelong community engagement and well-being.
 The plan will:

-In order to begin developing the MAP, the Senior Resource Center has launched a survey for residents to share their needs and concerns about aging, as well as provide feedback on the resources seniors use in the community and what their vision for New Hanover County is over the next five years.
+In order to begin developing the MAP, the Senior Resource Center launched a survey (now closed) for residents to share their needs and concerns about aging, as well as provide feedback on the resources seniors use in the community and what their vision for New Hanover County is over the next five years.

 Connect our older adults with the community and with one another, ensuring they have the right resources at the right time